DomSam1506/ecommerce-dashboard/README.md

 ---
 ##  How to Explore

-1. Download `ECOMMERCE PROJECT.pbix`
-2. Open with **Power BI Desktop**
+1. View the Dashboard at: https://app.powerbi.com/view?r=eyJrIjoiNWNhYWVlMmYtOTA3NS00OGIzLTg2OWYtODlkYWRlYWIzZDA5IiwidCI6IjE4ZWM4YzczLTEyNTktNDkwMC1iNTFiLWU5N2ZiZmMzYTY5NiJ9
-3. Use slicers, filters, and sliders to explore the dashboard pages:
+2. Use slicers, filters, and sliders to explore the dashboard pages:
    - **Sales Overview**
    - **Customer Insights**
    - **Product & Supplier**
    - **Profitability Analysis**
-4. View `EcommerceProject.sql` to see the queries that generated the visualizations (OPTIONAL)
+3. View `EcommerceProject.sql` to see the queries that generated the visualizations (OPTIONAL)

 ---
 ---